Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Why Own Multiple Domain Names

-Along with considering domain registration costs for a single name, you should consider how much it will cost you to obtain several different names if you own a large business.
+Along with considering the cots of registering a single domain name, you should consider how much it will cost you to obtain several different names if you own a large business.

 Getting the .com, .org and .net versions of your chosen domain name can help users find you more easily.
 It might also be worth buying slight variations of your domain name to redirect visitors to your site if users accidentally type a different name into the search bar frequently.